Japanese Spiced Candied Nuts

 - Preheat oven to 300°.
 Line two rimmed baking sheets with parchment paper and spray with non-stick spray or use silicone baking mats.

-- Pour nuts over mixture and stir to coat completely.
+- Pour nuts over the mixture and stir to coat completely.
 Spread nuts onto prepared baking sheets, spreading evenly, and bake for 45 minutes, stirring every 15 minutes.
-Allow to cool completely.
+Allow cooling completely.